IRS Audit Red Flags and How to Avoid Them

 Giving to charities will always be a worthy endeavor.
 But if your charitable deductions seem abnormally large, especially in comparison to how much income you earn, someone from the IRS will come knocking on your door.
 The IRS is always on the lookout for people who inflate their charitable donations.
 Want my tip on how to avoid this audit?
 Keep all receipts and records of donations so you can explain any deductions that you claim.
 Have all your documentation and receipts available if you give more than $250.
 You will need to file Form 8283 for charitable deductions of $500 or more.
 So, what do you do if you’ve been audited?
 Any communications with the IRS can be stressful, especially when dealing with IRS auditors.

 Feel free to peruse our other audit blog posts, including our IRS audit survival guide for more tips on handling your IRS audit.
-If you would like a tax attorney and CPA to handle your IRS audit, feel free to call us at 619-795-8000 and schedule a free consultation.
+If you would like an IRS audit attorney feel free to call us at 619-795-8000 and schedule a free consultation..
 As always, conversations with our tax attorneys are privileged and confidential.